mariocuomo/QuantumComputing101/intro/README.md

 4. **Interference**
      - **Classical Computing**: Does not utilize interference.
-     - Quantum Computing: Uses quantum interference to amplify correct answers and cancel out incorrect ones, improving the probability of arriving at the correct solution.
+     - **Quantum Computing**: Uses quantum interference to amplify correct answers and cancel out incorrect ones, improving the probability of arriving at the correct solution.

 5. **Processing Power**
      - **Classical Computing**: Processes information in a linear, step-by-step manner.
      - **Quantum Computing**: Can solve certain problems much faster by exploring many possible solutions simultaneously, making it particularly powerful for tasks like cryptography, optimization, and simulating molecular structures.

+But... physically, what are qubits? <br>
+Physically, qubits can be created using various quantum systems.
+Here are some common methods:

+- **Superconducting Circuits** <br>
+These use superconducting materials to create qubits.
+Superconducting qubits are made by cooling certain materials to very low temperatures, allowing them to exhibit quantum properties.
+These circuits can be manipulated using microwave pulses.

+- **Trapped Ions** <br>
+Individual ions (charged atoms) are trapped and manipulated using electromagnetic fields.
+The energy levels of these ions can represent qubit states.
+Lasers are used to control and read out the states of these ions.

+- **Photons** <br>
+Photons, or particles of light, can be used as qubits.
+The polarization state of a photon (the direction in which it oscillates) can represent different qubit states.
+Photons are manipulated using optical devices like beam splitters and wave plates.

+- **Spin Qubits** <br>
+The spin of electrons or nuclei can be used to create qubits.
+The spin state (up or down) represents the qubit states.
+These qubits are manipulated using magnetic fields and microwave radiation.

+- **Quantum Dots** <br>
+These are tiny semiconductor particles that can trap electrons.
+The quantum state of the trapped electron can be used as a qubit.
+Quantum dots are controlled using electrical gates.
+Each of these methods has its own advantages and challenges, and researchers are exploring all of them to find the most effective way to build scalable quantum computers.